How To Build Customer Loyalty in an Internet World

 IF YOU REALLY want customers to keep coming back, then toss out those glossy brochures from vendors looking to sell you the latest in CRM software.
 Customer loyalty does not stem from clever stratagems to collect every conceivable piece of data from customers and then cross-sell them something they don’t want.

 In fact, the very concept of customer relationship management is misguided.
-Companies shouldn’t try to manage loyal customers; long-standing relationships arise from trust gained over many transactions, and they are sustained by customers’ belief that the company wishes to keep them around rather than drive them away.
+Companies shouldn’t try to manage loyal customers; long-standing relationships arise from trust gained over many transactions, and they are sustained by customers’ belief that the company wishes to keep them around, rather than drive them away.

 CRM is manipulation in too many cases.
-Companies are acting on information of customers against their interests – calling them at home at night, charging them at the highest price point [that CRM software shows they will pay], says Loyalty Rules (Harvard Business School Press, 2001).
+Companies are acting on information of customers against their interests – calling them at home at night, charging them at the highest price point [that CRM software shows they will pay], says Loyalty Rules (Harvard Business School Press).
 “Loyalty means listening to your partner, creating mutual satisfaction.”

 Customer loyalty seems like a quaint notion in the Internet age, when customers can search out lower prices and defect to competitors with a mouse-click.
 Yet customer survey research has found that in the faceless online market, customers yearn for trustworthiness more than ever.
 Give it to them, and they’re yours forever.
-That kind of loyalty is immensely valuable: analysis shows that a 5 percent increase in customer retention rates results in a 25 percent to 95 percent increase in profits.
+That kind of loyalty is immensely valuable: analysis shows that a 5 percent increase in customer retention rates can result in a 25 to 95 percent increase in profits.
 Clearly, customer loyalty is too central to companies’ fortunes to be ignored.
 And with technology so important in determining retention – or customer disaffection, technology must be used properly.
 Companies should start to measure and then influence customer survey data.
 This influence can take the form of entirely new metrics for customer loyalty.

 Shooing Away Butterflies

 CRM is not altogether awful.
 It’s just that, too often, the standard CRM practices, relating to customer surveys, lead to discontent or worse from customers, not loyalty.
-Not many people enjoy being inundated with telephone calls and mailings from a vendor and its marketing affiliates.
+Not many people enjoy being inundated with emails, telephone calls, and mailings from a vendor and its marketing affiliates.
 There is a good and virtuous use of CRM, however.
 One of the best things you can do with CRM technology is find out who the valuable customers are – those who are staying, not just any customer willing to accept your offer to switch from a competitor.

 CRM data can do more than tell your marketing department what to pitch to customers.
 CRM software can also be used to determine which customers are worthy of a sales pitch.
 This may sound counterintuitive to capitalists, but loyalty is a two-way street.
 Companies should try to invest only in relationships where there’s the potential for long-term value.